Turnitin

 Support

-The Learn@UW–Madison team is also available to consult with instructors and instructional staff on selecting and using the right learning technology to improve student success.
+The Learn@UW–Madison team is also available to consult with instructors and instructional staff on selecting and using appropriate learning technology to improve student success.
 You can request a consultation by contacting the DoIT Help Desk.
 In addition, the Learn@UW KnowledgeBase offers helpful documents for instructors, course owners and students.

 Service category